agrosner/DBFlow/usage/Migration2Guide.md

   1. Models
   2. Queries
   3. Generated Code
+  4. Transaction Manager
-  4. Notable removal of deprecated methods and classes
+  5. Notable removal of deprecated methods and classes

 ## New Features